 - Symposia (90 minutes)

-Overall quality criteria for submissions include: how well the submission relates to the conference theme ‘Music for All’, the relevance for the EAS network (music education in and around school work), and English proficiency.
+Overall quality criteria for submissions include: how well the submission relates to the conference theme “Music is what people do”, the relevance for the EAS network (music education in and around school work), and English proficiency.

 Research papers (spoken):

 Research papers are presentations of research projects.
 Empirical paper abstracts should include: background, aims, method, results, key references, and conclusions.
 Theoretical paper abstracts should include: background, aims, main contribution, implications, and key references.